-Education - Private Educational Psychologist, Inclusion Team (advisory teachers for SEN).
+Education - Private Educational Psychologist, Inclusion Team (advisory teachers for SEN), TEFAT regional SEND lead.

 Social Care - Children and Families, Family Support Workers, CAF team.

 Social and emotional well-being - We also buy in additional support from Play Therapists and Emotion Coaches and a Counsellor.
 These are predominantly to support and deal with in-school issues that are preventing a child from making academic progress.